ErykDevZebra/EmptyCMake/README.md

 To get a local copy up and running follow these simple steps.

 ### Prerequisites
-Compiling the program requires a Linux operating system with GNU gcc compiler installed.
+Compiling the program requires a Linux operating system with GNU gcc compiler installed and CMake.

 CMake installation on Ubuntu
 ```bash